alecmuffett/drafts-not-complete-not-tested-do-not-use/production-ubuntu-onion-server.md

 - configure network interfaces carefully
 - set the hostname to be `invalid` (verbatim)
-- install a personal account for sysadmin
+- install an account for the sysadmin
 - install security updates automatically
-- install "standard system utilities" and "OpenSSH server"
+- install both `standard system utilities` and (optionally) `OpenSSH server`

 ## Initial Setup